rarebreed/cogito/README.md

 # cogito

-This is a project to help learn data science and engineering as well as the scala3 ecosystem.
-It will also use some rust and python3.10.
-As a multiple sbt project, it will contain several subprojects:
+This is a project to help learn data science and engineering as well as the rust ecosystem.
+It will also use some scala3 and python3.10.
+As a cargo workspace project, it will contain several subprojects:

 - cluster-fudge: Project to help setup a k8s raspberry pi4 cluster
     - venturi: playbooks to set up airflow on the cluster